zeke/devcenter-scraper/content/md/usage-and-billing.md

 Heroku charges based on usage, which means that in any given month the bill you receive will be for the previous month of use, not the current one (similar to the way phone services work).

-If you wish to see or keep track of your spend for the current month, look for the **Current Usage** item on your [account page](https://dashboard.heroku.com/account).
+If you wish to see or keep track of your balance for the current month, look for the **Current Usage** item on your [account page](https://dashboard.heroku.com/account).
 It is updated on a nightly basis, so it will be current to the previous day (up to 00:00:00 UTC time).

 ## Computing usage